rachaelkalicun/rachaelkalicun.com/src/_posts/2025-07-31-automating-budget-tracking.md

 }
 ```

-Multi-item Amazon orders like `Dog food; Paper towels` are flagged in a "Notes" column as "Amazon Multi Order" so I can pull them apart manually.
+Multi-item Amazon orders like "Dog food; Paper towels" are flagged in a "Notes" column as "Amazon Multi Order" so I can pull them apart manually.

 ---